Osaka tosses racket, overcomes test from teenager at US Open

 In the previous round, Garcia upset top-seeded Karolina Pliskova.

+Mannarino is part of a group of seven players who were placed under extra restrictions during the tournament — including being tested every day for the coronavirus — because contact tracing determined they potentially could have been exposed to COVID-19 by Benoit Paire, the only entrant to test positive.

+Mannarino said he found out about a half-hour before finally heading to the court to play that he was cleared.

-With shadows creeping across the Arthur Ashe Stadium court in the early afternoon, the 137th-ranked Kostyuk certainly had her chances to pull off a significant surprise, too.
+With shadows creeping across the Arthur Ashe Stadium court in the early afternoon, the 137th-ranked Kostyuk certainly had her chances to pull off a significant surprise.

 The key moment: Kostyuk held five break points that could have given her a 3-1 lead in the final set.

-But Osaka fended off every one and held to 2-all, beginning her match-closing run.
+She fended off every one of those and held to 2-all, beginning her match-closing run.

 “I’m kind of scared how she’s going to be in the future,” said Osaka, who played with tape wrapping her left hamstring, which has been a problem since last week.
 “She has no fear.”